open-mmlab/mmpretrain/docs/en/api/data_process.rst

         ....
     )

 Every item of a pipeline list is one of the following data transforms class.
-And if you want to add a custom data transformation class, the tutorial :doc:`Custom Data Pipelines </advanced_guides/pipeline.md>` will help you.
+And if you want to add a custom data transformation class, the tutorial :doc:`Custom Data Pipelines </advanced_guides/pipeline>` will help you.

 .. contents::
    :depth: 1
    :local:
    :backlinks: top

-.. module:: mmcls.datasets.transforms

 Processing and Augmentation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^